rooftoofwoof/ml-100/ML100CourseLog.md

 **Today's Progress** : Replicated without using copy and paste the whole friggin basic process for lesson 1.
 Dug into every line of code except for learn.fit and ConvLearner.pretrained.
 Will upload replica onto GitHub.
 Dataset used is already on GitHub.
 Humans vs Zombies!

 **Thoughts** : My brain got fried somewhere trying to code up the plots for the most correct/incorrect predictions.

+Fun fact: The model was 99% sure Donald Trump zombie was human.
+I 100% agree.
+He's most human when he's a zombie.